odubno/instagram-analyzer/README.md

 $ python run.py
 ```

-You should see the displayed text of "Python Instagram Scraper" in action at [http://localhost:5000/](http://localhost:5000/).
+You should see the displayed text of "Python Instagram Analyzer" in action at [http://localhost:5000/](http://localhost:5000/).
 Once done, kill the server.

 Now let's get Heroku up and running!